 The Bullying Helpline provides a 24/7 telephone service and online chat that offers resources on bullying for parents, teachers, children, and youth.
 Call 1.888.456.2323 or click here to access the online chat service (online chat is operational 12p-8pm daily).

-The Compass Centre for Sexual Wellness is a pro-choice, charitable organization that provides sexual health education and counselling services in Edmonton and surrounding communities.
+The YWCA Compass Sexual Wellness Program is a pro-choice program that provides sexual health education and pregnancy counselling services in Edmonton and surrounding communities.
 Visit Site →

 Mental Health Help Line